Hot Tub Setup Essentials

-Our heaviest hot tub, the St Moritz, weighs approximately 1,210kg (2,668lb) when filled with water and can accommodate up to 7 people, which adds even more to the overall weight.
+One of our heaviest hot tubs, the Mauritius AirJet, weighs approximately 1,370kg (23,076lb) when filled with water and can accommodate up to 7 people, which adds even more to the overall weight.
 You need to really consider this when placing your hot tub on surfaces like decking.

 Electricity and Drainage

-You want to position your Lay-Z-Spa close to amenities.
-Close proximity to a drain is something to bear in mind for when you come to empty your hot tub.
-Most importantly is being close to power.
+You will want close proximity to a drain when you come to empty your hot tub's water.
+You also want to be close to power.
 Your Lay-Z-Spa comes with a 7-metre power cable and you will need to be able to reach a grounded socket with RCD protection.
 Never use an extension lead.

 To easily drain your inflatable hot tub, we have an electric 800gal Drain Pump with a 5-metre hose to direct the water where you want.